LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

     * **User type**: Set this to "Bot."
 If you don't see this field, contact your LivePerson representative to enable this for you.
     * **Login name**: Enter any value, e.g., "bot_user."
     * **Email**: Enter any value, such as your own email address.
-    * **Nickname**: Enter any value, e.g., "bot_user."
+    * **Nickname**: Enter any value, e.g., "Billing Bot."
-    * **Name**: Enter any value, e.g., "bot_user."
+    * **Name**: Enter any value, e.g., "Billing Bot."
     * **Choose login method**: Select "API key," and then, for **Api key**, select "Generate API key."
 This fills in the keys automatically.
 If you don't see the "API key" option, contact your LivePerson representative to enable this for you.
     * **Assignment**: Click this field, and select "Agent" from the list that appears.
     * **Max no. live chats**: Select "Unlimited."
     * **Skills**: Click this field, and select "Bot" from the list that appears.
 This is the default bot skill. **Do NOT add additional skills.**
     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/helloworld/confLE_2.png">
 4. Click **Save**.
 5. Repeat steps 2 - 4 to create a human agent, and assign the Human skill to the human agent.
-Alternatively, assign the Human skill to your own user account, and make sure you can take chats as an agent.
+Alternatively, assign the Human skill to your own user account, and make sure your user is set to Available (so you can take chats), not Away or Offline.

 #### Assign the bot skill to an engagement